johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["point"]} buffer={256} /> }}

 Points for labeling states and provinces.
-Currently only a small number of countries are included.
+Only a small number of countries are included.

 #### Names